Azure-Samples/azure-ad-conditional-access-apis/05-manage/02-emergency-access/readme.md

 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you start.

+Complete the steps in the article [Secure authentication for Conditional Access automation](../../00-prereq/readme.md) to create a Key Vault and connect to Managed Identity.

 ## Step 1: Deploy this logic app to your organization

 If your Azure environment meets the prerequisites, and you're familiar with using Azure Resource Manager templates, these steps help you sign in directly to Azure and open the Azure Resource Manager template in the Azure portal.
 For more information, see the article [Deploy resources with Azure Resource Manager templates and Azure portal](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).